-In either case, to help you adjust, we’ve put together tips for how to handle the technical and personal challenges, along with some advice about maintaining communications with coworkers, prospects and customers.
+Many of us have had to mae the shift from working in an office to doing our work at home.
+To help you adjust, we’ve put together tips for how to handle the technical and personal challenges, along with some advice about maintaining communications with coworkers, prospects and customers.

 - 1 Technology & Security

 - 3 Work at Home: Staying Focused

 Work from home can introduce some cyber vulnerabilities that should be addressed.
 Here are some tips for staying secure online.
 Your IT department or managed service provider can give you more specific guidance.

 If your employer has issued you a laptop or desktop for home use, you should use that instead of a personal computer for anything work related.
 Computers issued to employees typically have additional security features that are designed to prevent data loss and/or theft and protect employees from cybersecurity threats.

 Make sure to install Windows or MacOS updates.
 Also, keep your anti-virus and malware software up to date.
 Unless authorized by your IT team, steer clear of anything that prompts you to update Adobe Flash.

 While at home, do not install any software on your work computer that you would not install at the office.

 Chrome and Firefox tend to have the most up-to date-security features, so consider using one of these.
 The Brave browser takes security to the next level with its Shields and other features.